Buildbot no longer supports Python 2.7 on the Buildbot master.

 master.cfg file accessible from HTTP.

-It is advised to customize you worker container in order to suit your project's build dependencies and need.
-An example DockerFile is available in the contrib directory of buildbot:
+It is advised to customize you worker container in order to suit your project’s build dependencies and need.
+An example DockerFile is available which the buildbot community uses for its own CI purposes:

 A multi-master environment can be setup using the